loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 * **Shareable link:** Or you can share the invitation link via email or however your team communicates.

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/EZzTe6jJL7c" frameborder="0" allowfullscreen></iframe>

+_Closed groups_ can choose to share their loomio.org address [`loomio.org/handle`] and then approve requests to join. _Reminder: Closed groups are basically private, but – unlike Secret groups – disclose their Group Name and Group Description publicly._

 Follow up on people who don't make it into the group and give them a nudge.
 You don't want to leave people out of key conversations or decisions. (*You can get a sense of who is participating by looking at your thread's [Seen by](/en/user_manual/threads/thread_admin/#seen-by), and many elements of Loomio have [Notification history](/en/user_manual/threads/thread_admin/#notification-history)*.)